 After my first trip in 2011 I was instantly convinced that the future of motoring was electric but there was a very negative picture being painted of EVs in the mainstream media.
 I decided that, by combining my love for adventure and my new found passion for EVs, I could help promote the benefits of driving EV, and help to dispel the myths about charge times, range and the capabilities of EVs.

-What made you want to take on the Mongol Rally in an EV?
+What made you want to take on the Mongol Rally in an Electric Vehicle?

 I have thought about entering the Mongol Rally for many years due to my adventurous nature.
-After successfully completing 4 major EV adventures, in 2016 I starting talking seriously about tackling it in an electric car.
+After successfully completing 4 major Electric Vehicle adventures, in 2016 I starting talking seriously about tackling it in an electric car.

 Every time I embarked on another adventure it had to be bigger and bolder than the last because I wanted to spark real debate about charge and range capabilities, and to demonstrate that EVs are just as capable as fossil fuelled vehicles.
 With the potential for a diesel scrappage scheme to be introduced soon, I hope this adventure will engage with a wider audience and encourage them to make the move to EV.